BISHOP VOTES TO END TAXATION WITHOUT REPRESENTATION FOR D.C. RESIDENTS

 WASHINGTON, DC – Today, Congressman Sanford D. Bishop, Jr. (GA-02) released the following statement regarding the passage of the Washington, D.C.
 Admission Act by the full U.S. House of Representatives:

 “Our country was founded upon many ideals, one of which is the right to self-government.
-And yet for 200 years, Washington, D.C. residents have paid taxes and watched as our Legislative Branch decides their policy, without accountability.
-The IRS’s gross collections from D.C. are larger than 22 states and more per capita than all 50 states.
+Our Founding Fathers coined the phrase ‘no taxation without representation’ and yet for 200 years, Washington, D.C. residents have paid taxes and watched as our Legislative Branch decides their policy without complete D.C. representation.
+The IRS’s gross tax collections from D.C. are larger than 22 states and more per capita than all 50 states.
 Despite its small size, D.C. has more residents than two current states and a higher GDP per capita than all 50 states.
-D.C. residents deserve to be full members of the United States.
-Today, I proudly voted to end taxation without representation for 705,749 American citizens.”
+D.C. residents deserve to be full citizens of the United States.
+So today, as Congress has done for every state admitted to the Union after the original 13 colonies, I proudly voted to end taxation without representation for 705,749 American citizens.”

 The Washington, D.C.
 Admission Act: